 And that comes with good and bad.
 Greater popularity means more products that we get to try and, for those with the ambition, more opportunities to earn a living doing something they love.
 It also means a far better chance of finding people to play with when you go home.
 One of my great laments every year is how many purchases I make that will never be played.

 And it’s a comforting thought until you try to buy something from Fantasy Flight on opening day.
-Words do not describe this line.
+Words cannot describe this line.
 I could tell you how long it is in minutes (3 hours) or feet (thousands) or people (also thousands) or Cthulhu sanity points (10), but it doesn’t really express what your mind experiences when you walk the length of this line.
 And those lines are becoming a more regular thing.

 As our pastimes become more popular and more mainstream, it raises the profile on what our communities do, right or wrong.
 If we’re good, it’s an opportunity to face those questions.
 Will we drive the money, or will the money drive us?
 How can we be better?
 What kind of community do we want to be?